Robert Fisk

 Robert William Fisk (12 July 1946 – 30 October 2020) was an English writer and journalist.
 He was critical of United States foreign policy in the Middle East, and the Israeli government's treatment of Palestinians.

 As an international correspondent, he covered the civil wars in Lebanon, Algeria, and Syria, the Iran–Iraq conflict, the wars in Bosnia and Kosovo, the Soviet invasion of Afghanistan, the Islamic revolution in Iran, Saddam Hussein's invasion of Kuwait, and the U.S. invasion and occupation of Iraq.
 An Arabic speaker, he was among the few Western journalists to interview Osama bin Laden, which he did three times between 1993 and 1997.

 Fisk began his journalistic career at the Newcastle Chronicle and then the Sunday Express.
 From there, he went to work for The Times as a correspondent in Northern Ireland, Portugal, and the Middle East; in the last role, he based himself in Beirut intermittently from 1976.
 After 1989, he worked for The Independent.
 Fisk received many British and international journalism awards, including the Press Awards Foreign Reporter of the Year seven times.

 Fisk's books include The Point of No Return (1975), In Time of War (1985), Pity the Nation: Lebanon at War (1990), The Great War for Civilisation: The Conquest of the Middle East (2005), and Syria: Descent Into the Abyss (2015).

-The term fisking (meaning a line-by-line rebuttal) was named after him.
+The noun fisking (meaning a point-by-point rebuttal) and the related verb fisk were named after him.